Backendless/ui-builder-library/components/bl-backdrop-component/README.md

 # Backdrop Spinner

-Backdrop Spinner is a component of Backendless [UI-Builder](https://backendless.com/developers/#ui-builder) designer.
+Backdrop Spinner is the component of the Backendless [UI-Builder](https://backendless.com/developers/#ui-builder).

 The component represents a background with a loader in the center of it.
-The component is customizable, you can choose the visibility, background color, as well as the color and type of the loader.
+By default, the component's visibility is set to **false**, and you have to activate it when needed.
+The component is customizable, you can choose the background color and type of the loader.

 <p align="center">
   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>